codefresh-io/docs.codefresh.io/_docs/deployments/kubernetes/manage-kubernetes.md

 max-width="80%"
   %}

-With the graphical dashboard it is very easy to locate problematic services or deploy new ones quickly.
-If there are clusters that are not accessible to your user you can hide them by enabling the *Hide inaccessible clusters* option at the top right of the window in order to simplify the view.
+With the graphical dashboard, it is very easy to locate problematic services or deploy new ones quickly.
+If there are clusters that are not accessible to your user, you can hide them by enabling the *Hide inaccessible clusters* option at the top right of the window in order to simplify the view.

 ## Viewing your Kubernetes services